DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-24-changes-to-headings-caption-text-success-messages-and-timeline-event-titles.md

 date: 2022-01-20
 ---

-We reviewed the headings, caption text, success message and timeline events we use in each flow of the service.
+We reviewed the headings, caption text, success messages and timeline events we use in each flow within the service.
 This was part of an audit which also included:

 - page titles
 - button labels and warning text